ascv/HyperLogLog/README.md

 practical purposes this space requirement is prohibitively inefficient.

 A more sophisticated approach might utilize linear counting, where each hash instead determines the location of some bit in a vector of zero bits.
-This bit is set to 1 and after all the elements have been hashed and their associated bits set to 1 the cardinality can then be computed by simply counting the number of 1 bits in the vector.
+The bit at this location is set to 1.
+After all the elements have been hashed and their associated bits set to 1 the cardinality can then be computed by simply counting the number of 1 bits in the vector.
 The space requirement is then the number of bits in the bit vector.
 Using the previous example, this would require 100 billion bits or approximately 12 GB.
 This space requirement is still prohibitive for many applications.

 HLL relies on making observations in the underlying bit-patterns of the elements in the dataset whose cardinality we wish to estimate.
 As an explanatory example, we will consider an 8-bit case.
 Suppose h(x) is a hash function that randomly distributes the bits of x with equal probability.
 Then a hashed element might have the following distribution of bits:

 |  0  | 0  | 0  | 0  | 1  | 1  | 0  | 1  |
 | --- |:--:|:--:|:--:|:--:|:--:|:--:| --:|